TrueCloudLab/frostfs-s3-gw/docs/tree_service.md

 * Object locking settings
 * Active multipart upload info

-Some data takes up a lot of memory, so we store it in NeoFS nodes as an object with payload.
+Some data takes up a lot of memory, so we store it in FrostFS nodes as an object with payload.
 But we keep these objects' metadata in the Tree service too:
 * Notification configuration
 * CORS